Cyphodias-Dev/Blog-30-Day-MyDFIR-SOC-Analyst-Challenge/README.md

 ![Sysmon Event Viewer](https://github.com/user-attachments/assets/42173729-3bcf-4eea-8762-219582870bc6)

 ## Day 10 - Elasticsearch Ingest Data Tutorial
+**Objective:  Learn how to ingest Sysmon and Windows Defender logs into Elasticsearch.**

 Today we added Symon logs and Windows Defender logs (some of them) into our Elasticsearch instance.
 Once you log into your Elasticsearch instance the home page has the option to "Add Integrations" which we'll select.